AnnaVargova/AutomationShield_wiki/OptoShield.md

 ## <a name="ident"/>System identification

-The functions listed below implement tests signals that can be used for system identification and modeling.
-The functions, when called without input parameters, run a specific identification experiment with pre-set parameters and length that we deemed suitable for identification.
-Upon evaluating the function, the Arduino board will start to list the results to the serial communication port.
-The formatting corresponds to a space-separated table format, where spaces separate columns and the line ending character begins a new line.

-The results can be listed using the Arduino Serial Monitor, the Arduino IDE Serial Plotter or even logged by a number of [third party applications](http://freeware.the-meiers.org/), then exported to other software for visualization and post-processing.
+Input-output experiments for data gathering can be launched, displayed and logged in C/C++ (Arduino IDE) and Simulink as well.
+The AutomationShield library for OptoShield incorporates several worked examples.
+For example, one [worked C/C++ example](https://github.com/gergelytakacs/AutomationShield/blob/master/examples/OptoShield/OptoShield_StepResponse/OptoShield_StepResponse.ino) illustrates the input-output step response of the onboard optical system.
+A more [detailed example](https://github.com/gergelytakacs/AutomationShield/blob/master/examples/OptoShield/OptoShield_Identification/OptoShield_Identification.ino) runs through a pre-set array of open-loop inputs, incorporates an interrupt-based sampling system and lists the results to the serial communication line.
+The dynamic response of the system can be followed through the built-in Serial Plotter of the Arduino IDE.
+This enables one to display the process dynamics within the development environment itself.

 ![ide](https://user-images.githubusercontent.com/18485913/57801853-061cff80-7755-11e9-8055-8543ae303ecc.png)

+The results can be also listed using the Arduino Serial Monitor or even logged by a number of [third party applications](http://freeware.the-meiers.org/), then exported to other software for visualization and post-processing.

 ![identification](https://user-images.githubusercontent.com/18485913/57801799-db32ab80-7754-11e9-81ab-3bd4efecf683.png)